Collision Car Insurance: How It Works

 We do receive compensation when a sale or referral occurs from many of the insurance providers and marketing partners on our site.
 That may impact which products we display and where they appear on our site.
 But it does not influence our meticulously researched editorial content, what we write about, or any reviews or recommendations we may make.
 We do not guarantee favorable reviews or any coverage at all in exchange for compensation.

 Collision car insurance can come in handy if you need to repair your car after colliding with an object, even if you’re at fault.
 It’s usually optional coverage that can reduce your out-of-pocket expenses after a loss and give you some additional peace of mind.[1]
-Here’s what you need to know about collision car insurance.
+But if you finance or lease your vehicle, your lender or leasing company will require you to purchase full-coverage car insurance, which includes collision coverage.

 Quick Facts